jpluimers/GExperts/Documentation/Readme.txt

      shortcuts.
 You may need to configure your GExperts shortcuts (Prev/Next Identifier, etc.) to not conflict with your selected keymapping.
-Also, the Macro Library can not always intercept the Shift+Ctrl+R keystroke to automatically grab keyboard macros, so you will need to create macros using the record functionality on the toolbar.
+Also, the Macro Library can not always intercept the Shift+Ctrl+R keystroke to automatically grab keyboard macros, so you may need to create macros using the recording functions in the toolbar.

 INSTALLATION